Diane de Margerie

-Diane Jacquin de Margerie (born 24 December 1927) is a French woman of letters and translator from English.
+Diane Jacquin de Margerie (24 December 1927 – 25 August 2023) was a French woman of letters and translator from English.

 Biography

-Diane de Margerie is the daughter of Jenny Fabre-Luce (1896–1991) and Roland de Margerie (1899–1990).
+Diane de Margerie was the daughter of Jenny Fabre-Luce (1896–1991) and Roland de Margerie (1899–1990).
 Her father was the nephew of writer Edmond Rostand and the cousin of Gérard Mante, who married Marcel Proust's niece.
-Her mother was loved by Austrian writer Rilke.
+Her mother was loved by Rainer Maria Rilke.